 A Noodle Story

 A Noodle Story is a food stall that consistently received a Michelin Bib Gourmand award from 2016 to 2018.
-Thus, making its name popular with Singaporeans looking for a hot bowl of soup.
+Thus making its name popular with Singaporeans looking for a hot bowl of soup.

 The shop’s signature dish is Singapore-style ramen.
 Every serving has a distinct local flavour.
 The nostalgic wonton noodles are springy and quite al dente.
 The combination makes every bite so delicious.
 The soup tastes slightly sweet with a pinch of the herb called bak kut teh.
-Plus, it has shredded bits of pork that made the bowl extra tasty.
+Plus, it has shredded bits of pork that make the bowl extra tasty.

 Dive into a delicious bowl of soup at 7 Maxwell Road, #01-39 Amoy Street Food Centre, Singapore, 069111.
 It is not far away from Telok Ayer MRT Station.

 If you want to travel to Thailand but have no funds for a ticket yet, Issan Thai Food can bring you there.
 The restaurant brings your cravings for authentic Thai cuisine to satisfaction.
 It is underrated compared to other CBD food centres.
 But it is a beautiful gem when looking for what to eat in Tanjong Pagar.